stibinator/DuAEF_Duik_Docs/src/docs/duik-faq.md

 The trail with advanced parameters turned on uses a filled shape instead of a stroke, so it is not possible to have dashes.
 Turning of the advanced parameters will hide the *fill* will allow you to adjust the *stroke* and add dashes.

+### When duplicating the motion trail effect on a motion trail layer, the motion trail is not duplicated.
+How can I duplicate a motion trail?

+To duplicate a motion trail, you can't just duplicate the effect; the content of the shape layer needs to be adjusted too.

+There are two ways to add multiple motion trails for the same layer:

+- Duplicate the motion trail layer instead of just the effect.
+- Use the *motion trail button* in Duik to re-create a new motion trail for the same layer.

 ## Changes between Duik Bassel, Duik 15 and older versions

 ### Duik 15 came with an installer, Duik Bassel is just a zip, why?